 It’s hard to believe that the small, sleepy village of Dunwich on the Suffolk coast was once a bustling city with a population of 4,000.
-However, at one time it was the unofficial capital of East Anglia and a bustling seaport with 8 churches, 5 houses of religious order, and was the port responsible for major trades including the export of wool and grain and the import of fish, fir and timber.
+However, at one time, it was the unofficial capital of East Anglia and a bustling seaport with 8 churches and 5 houses of a religious order and was the port responsible for major trades, including the export of wool and grain and the import of fish, fir, and timber.
 Today Dunwich is a small village with a large shingle beach, a Heath & Forest stretching to Westleton in one direction and Walbersick in the other, with RSPB Minsmere alongside.
 So there’s still plenty to see and do!

 Settled between Walberswick and Southwold, this is a perfect location to launch a birdwatching expedition, as it is nearby to the birdwatching areas of Dunwich Heath and RSPB Minsmere.
 Also, during the Autumn months, you can see herds of deer on the Heath engaging in the annual deer rutting season.
-The sound of the strange groaning and belching sounds echoing across the Heath is unique, and you might also hear the clash of antlers as males show off their virility to potential mates.
-Like gladiators entering an arena, you can see them parading around showing off their armoury of antler to potential mates!
-Just come along to the Heath during October and November with your binoculars, or, if you prefer a guided tour see RSPB Minsmere as they offer deer safaris in the area.
+The sound of strange groaning and belching echoing across the Heath is unique, and you might also hear the clash of antlers as males show off their virility to potential mates.
+Like gladiators entering an arena, you can see them parading around, showing off their armoury of antlers to potential mates!
+Just come along to the Heath during October and November with your binoculars, or, if you prefer a guided tour, see RSPB Minsmere as they offer deer safaris in the area.

-However, if you prefer a relaxing day on the beach with the family and pets (dogs allowed all year on the beach), there is a very attractive Coastal Path walk running paralell to the coast which runs for about 3 miles from the village car park to Walberswick.
-The car park is open all year round and it is free to park.
+However, if you prefer a relaxing day on the beach with the family and pets (dogs are allowed all year on the beach), there is a very attractive Coastal Path walk running parallel to the coast, which runs for about 3 miles from the village car park to Walberswick.
+The car park is open all year round, and it is free to park.
 There is also a public toilet open throughout the year situated at the top of the car park.

-From Spring to the end of November the beach cafe at Dunwich is open, offering a full range of refreshements, including fish & chips of course!
+From Spring to the end of November, the beach cafe at Dunwich is open, offering a full range of refreshments, including fish & chips, of course!
 There is also a large car park and public toilets open all year, so come to Dunwich for an invigorating stroll or even a dip!

 (images courtesy of Sylvia Speak [email protected])